zikribayraktar/python_scripts/README.md

 ### This repo contains some simple Python codes/scripts

-### Note that there might be bugs and use it on your own risk!
+### Note that there might be bugs and use it at your own risk!